Alien Origin

 Alien Origin is a 2012 American science fiction/horror film produced by The Asylum and directed by Mark Atkins.
 The film stars Chelsea Vincent, Peter Pedrero, Philip Coc, Trey McCurley and Daniela Flynn.

 The film was released direct-to-DVD on June 12, 2012.
-In the tradition of The Asylum's catalog, Alien Origin is a mockbuster of the Ridley Scott film Prometheus.
+It is a mockbuster of the 20th Century Studios Alien series, produced to capitalise on the release of the 2012 film Prometheus.